aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 ### Exercise 3.3

-> Explain how whitespace characters are handled in the string input operator and in the `getline` function.
+> Explain how whitespace characters are handled in the `string` input operator and in the `getline` function.

 **Answer:**

+- `string` input operator: `is >> str`

+  - Leading whitespaces are ignored.
+  - Read and store all the characters until a whitespace character or the EOF is reached.
+  - The ending whitespace character, if there is one, is not stored.

+- `getline` function: `getline(is, str)`

+  - Do not ignore leading whitespaces, e.g. spaces or tabs.
+  - Read and store all the characters until a newline or the EOF is reached.
+  - The ending newline, if there is one, is not stored.

 ### Exercise 3.4